12 8 Divided By 4

 • Q: Can I use a calculator to solve this?

 • A: Yes, a calculator can provide the numerical answer quickly.
-However, it is crucial to understand the underlying mathematical principles to accurately interpret the calculator's output and to be able to solve such problems without relying solely on a calculator.
+Even so, it is crucial to understand the underlying mathematical principles to accurately interpret the calculator's output and to be able to solve such problems without relying solely on a calculator.

 • Q: Why is it important to understand the order of operations?